swaptacular/swpt_accounts/protocol.rst

    message was emitted (``ts``).
 This MUST be a non-negative number.

-If for a given account, no `AccountUpdate`_ messages have been sent for a long while (1 week for example), the server MUST send a new `AccountUpdate`_ message identical to the previous one (except for the ``ts`` field), to remind that the account still exist.
+If for a given account, no `AccountUpdate`_ messages have been sent for a while (1 day for example), the server MUST send a new `AccountUpdate`_ message identical to the previous one (except for the ``ts`` field), to remind that the account still exist.
 This guarantees that accounts will not be hanging in the server's database forever,